jts272/pp5-retro-replay/README.md

 ![Favicon](static/favicon.ico)

-[favicon.io](https://favicon.io/) was used to generate a favicon for the site, using an abbreviated version of the brand for lettering and matching colours.
+[favicon.io](https://favicon.io/) was used to generate a favicon for the site, using an abbreviated version of the brand for lettering with matching colours.

 ### Feedback system